Ottawa County Parks & Recreation

 - Hunting by special permit.
 See hunting for details.

 This map shows facilities, parking areas, features and trails.
 Upper Macatawa Natural Area is located in Zeeland Township and is popular among bikers, hikers and runners.
 The park offers a variety of habitats including forests, grasslands and wetlands which lead to diverse wildlife.
 Along the Macatawa River, its wetlands act as a sponge and filter during heavy rains and contribute to water quality improvement.
-By the end of 2014, a new section of paved bike path will connect Adams Street’s bike path to the lakeshore with Byron Road’s Fred Meijer Kenowa Trail which leads to Kent County.
+In the spring of 2015, a new section of paved bike path will connect Adams Street’s bike path to the lakeshore with Byron Road’s Fred Meijer Kenowa Trail which leads to Kent County.

 March 1 through October 15: 7am to 10pm